tylerlong/manate/README.md

 - `autoRun` doesn't monitor brand new properties.
 It only monitors existing properties.
   - workaround: pre-define all properties in the object.
 Event it doesn't have value yet, set it to `null`. `null` is better than `undefined` because `undefined` is not a valid value for JSON string.
 - no circular references, otherwise `Uncaught RangeError: Maximum call stack size exceeded`
+- `_dispose` is a reserved property/function name.
+Don't use it as a property/function name.